Rev Jack's Sermon is available on video RIGHT HERE.

 … who alone canst order the unruly wills and affections of sinful men; Grant unto thy people, that they may love the thing which thou commandest, and desire that which thou dost promise; that so, among the sundry and manifold changes of the world, our hearts may surely there be fixed, where true joys are to be found…

 We have to internalize His commands into our hearts through listening and then through repetition, action.
 This is the only way we can follow His Commandments and show the World we follow Him.
 For all of the above to happen we have to let God into our hearts, souls, minds and bodies and let His Directions carry us through life.
 In order to be true believers, we have to actualize our stated beliefs.
-This means we hae to live out our Christian Faith and not just talk about it.
+Actions show that we don’t just talk the ntalk, but that we walk the walk as well.
+This means we have to live out our Christian Faith and not just talk about it.
 God can and will help us do this, but only if we let him into our hearts.

 We are God’s creatures, first among all His Creation with all the privileges (which we like) and all the responsibility (which we are not so keen on) which come with that status.
 All good comes from God, who is always with us; always the same; a true bearing in world in a constant state of flux.
 While the world may change, the Word will never change, no matter what happens in the world today.
-His Word is refreshing constant, in this world where things are changing every few years it seems, but His Word will never change.
-Its meaning never changes, as God never changes.
+His Word is a refreshing constant, in this world where nothing ever seems certain.
+The Ways of the World go to and fro and are in a constant state of flux.
+However God’s Word always stays the same and its meaning never changes, as God never changes.
 As God is truth, which by its nature cannot change, so should we never change in our beliefs towards Him.
-It is refreshing to have Him in our lives as a constant we can always cling to when we get in trouble.
-Whenever it is a simple problem, such as a computer program malfunctioning, or a complex problem, we can turn to Him in our day of trial and find ourselves comforted.
-We need to listen to not only Him, but those around us, think before we speak, think more before we act in haste.
-We must put ourselves to good and separate ourselves from evil and superfluity of naughtiness so we can hear His Word, which will save our souls.

 So, how can we hear?